NigelThomas/sqlstream-orctest/README.md

 Tests are executed without requiring StreamLab.
 At runtime, the SQL will be extracted from the project and installed.

 The project depends on the streamlab-git runtime (see https://github.com/NigelThomas/streamlab-git.git).
-To start the projects, use the `dockertest.sh` script.
+To start the projects, use the `orc_hdfs_test.sh` script.
 You can either allow all egress pipelines to be installed - they will run in parallel - or you can nominate just a subset to be executed by supplying a comma-separated list of projects to be installed (note: `CSVingest` is always loaded).

 ## Running tests using the `sqlstream-orctest` project